sdat2/mSWE-GNN/README.md

 ![Miami Test Data](test_miami.gif)

-This test data is also published on Hugging Face as:
+This test data is also published on HuggingFace as:

 ```bibtex
 @misc{Thomas2025SurgeNetTest,